 Fair Trade certified, NOP and EU Organic certified,

-Rainforest Alliance certified™, ISO 9001-2008 and 22000-2005 certified, Ethical Tea Partnership participant, Rwanda Standards Board certified and UTZ certified.
+Rainforest Alliance certified/UTZ™, FSSC 22000 certified, Ethical Tea Partnership participant, and Rwanda Standards Board certified.

 Tea Importers is a member of: